Brightness/Contrast

 Parameters

-Section titled “Parameters”Adjust
+Section titled “Parameters”Pins

-Brightness offset; positive brightens, negative darkens
+Brightness offset.
+Positive brightens, negative darkens

-Contrast strength; positive increases, negative decreases
+Contrast gain around midpoint.
+Positive increases, negative decreases

 Mask